J-Siu/johnsiu.com/content/blog/tiny-vps-postfix-docker.md

 ### The PRO

+- Re-using existing postfix configuration with minimum modification.
-I made `compose` into a git repository and checked in my git server.
-If I want to change my vps box again, I just have to clone `compose` to the new box.
+- Easy to migrate. `compose` is a git repository and checked into git server.
+If I want to change my VPS box again, I just have to clone `compose` to the new box.
 I can also backup `compose` with a single tar command.

 ### The CON